alik604/stockApp/README.md

 I have yet to deploy, add log in screen frontend, and make this multi page (for search function) idk how to make multiscreen yet. i seem to have avoided the use of redux (i call that a plus)

-### in progress (aug 30th on hold)
+## in progress (since aug 30th on hold)
-im too stupid to merge a branch with the master, yes i tried SO. (on aug 16th)
-## Branch is current.
+###im too stupid to merge a branch with the master, yes i tried stack overflow (on aug 16th).
+The aug 13 Branch is current.

-## first 1/3 of this year i spent on android. secound 1/3 i spent on MERN (with little angular). last 1/3 ill spend on machine learning and data science
+## First 1/3 of this year i spent on android. secound 1/3 i spent on MERN (with little angular). last 1/3 ill spend on machine learning and data science

-### final project for that will be to use tensorflow.js (or maybe brain.js) for stock predictions, and that will be appended into this. goal is jan 3rd 2019
+### Final project for that will be to use tensorflow.js (or maybe brain.js) for stock predictions, and that will be appended into this. goal is jan 3rd 2019